ChroGPS Dash GNSS Receiver Compatibility Guide

 The robust constellation detection with dual-scheme support, multi-band aggregation, satellite caching, and ghost filtering ensure accurate display across all GPS chip manufacturers and protocols.

-- Universal gpsd protocol support
+- Universal GPSd protocol support

-- NMEA + u-blox gnssid scheme detection
+- NMEA + u-blox

-- Multi-band receiver support (L1+L5)
+gnssidscheme auto-detection - Multi-band receiver support (L1+L5)

 - 30-second satellite caching